1stage/Aquarius-MX/docs/usb-basic-commands.md

  - Syntax: DTM "230411110700" - Sets the RTC to 04 APR 2023 11:08:00 (24 hour clock), uses "YYMMDDHHMMSS" format

 **DTM$** - GET the DateTime from the Dallas DS1244 RTC (Real Time Clock), if present
+ - Syntax: DTM$ (format)
+ - format
- - Syntax: DTM$ (0) - Returns the DateTime as a string in "YYMMDDHHMMSSCC" format (CC = hundredths of seconds)
+   - 0 : Returns the DateTime as a string in "YYMMDDHHMMSSCC" format (CC = hundredths of seconds)
- - Syntax: DTM$ (1) - Returns the DateTime as a string in "YYYY-MM-DD HH:MM:SS" format (Century is assumed to be 20)
+   - 1 : Returns the DateTime as a string in "YYYY-MM-DD HH:MM:SS" format (Century is assumed to be 20)

 **IN**    - Read data from I/O port
  - Syntax: IN (port)